Quest Diagnostics: 1996–2000

+In 1997, Quest and Banner Health formed a joint venture creating the Arizona based Sonora Quest laboratory, a business unit of Laboratory Sciences of Arizona.
+This entity represents the operations of Quest Diagnostics in the Arizona regional market.

 2001–2015

 From May 2004 to April 2012, Surya Mohapatra served as the company's President and CEO.
 In 2007 Quest acquired diagnostic testing equipment company AmeriPath.
 In response to Mohapatra's resignation after eight years with Quest, former Philips Healthcare CEO Stephen Rusckowski was appointed.
 Under Rusckowski, Quest Diagnostics teamed up with central New England's largest health care system, UMass Memorial Health Care, to purchase its clinical outreach laboratory.

 2016–present

 In 2016, Quest collaborated with Safeway to bring testing services to twelve of its stores in California, Maryland, Virginia, Texas and Colorado.

 By the end of 2017, Quest, in partnership with Walmart, incorporated laboratory testing in about 15 of their locations in Texas and Florida.

 In May 2018, the company announced it will become an in-network laboratory provider to UnitedHealthcare starting in 2019, providing access to 48 million plan members.

 In September 2018, Quest moved its headquarters from Madison, where it was located since 2007, to Secaucus, New Jersey.

 In November 2018, Quest launched QuestDirect, a consumer-initiated testing service that allows patients to order health and wellness lab testing from home.

 In March 2020, the company launched a COVID-19 testing service.
 As of July 2020, Quest had performed more than 9.2 million COVID-19 molecular tests and 2.8 million serology tests.

+In April 2024, Quest has added a new blood screening to their AD-Detect product line.
+This test will analyze the blood for a specific Alzheimer's protein, pTau-217.

+In Febuaray 2025, Fresenius Medical Care announced via Helen Giza (CEO, Chair of the management board and acting CFO) that "under terms of a definitive acquisition agreement, Quest will acquire select assets of FME’s wholly owned Spectra Laboratories, a leading provider of renal-specific laboratory testing services in the U.S."

+In addition, under a separate agreement, "Quest will provide comprehensive laboratory services related to end-stage kidney disease (ESKD) and specialized water testing for patients and providers served by dialysis centers operated by Fresenius Medical Care and its wholly owned and joint-venture partners in the United States."